Ryan-Robot12/etext2/README.md

 ## Features
 - Sync and async SMS and MMS sending.
 - `on_message` decorator to create and run bots.
-## Installation (not yet)
+## Installation
 Python 3.8 or higher is required.
-Soon to be on PyPI but not yet
+Soon to be on PyPI but not yet.
+For now clone this repository

 ## Quickstart
 ```py